Abishek-Kumar131/ROBODYNAMOS_WRO/video/README.md

 Video
 ====

-This directory must contain the video.md file with a URL to YouTube (should be either public or accessible by link) showing the vehicle driving autonomously.
+Provide a link in `video.md` to the ROBODYNAMOS demo (YouTube: public or unlisted).
-That part of the video where driving demonstration exists must be at least 30 seconds in length.
+Include at least 30 seconds of continuous autonomous driving.